 However, when you use multiple broadcasters, i.e., a mesh Wi-Fi system, changing the dBm value might help devices roam seamlessly.

-In this case, you actually change the dBm values of the triggers.
-In other words, you don’t change the value but only what will happen when the value gets to a certain number.
+In this case, you change the dBm values of the triggers.
+In other words, you enter the target dBm number at which something will happen.

 Picking the right dBm value

-Not all mesh systems allow you to change the dBm triggers — most only allow you to turn the seamless handoff on or off.
+Not all mesh systems allow you to change the dBm triggers — at most, you can only turn the seamless hand-off on or off.

-One of the systems I know that gives you this option is Asus’s AiMesh, and I’ll use it as an example.
+One of the systems I know that give you this option is Asus’s AiMesh, and I’ll use it as an example.

 In this case, you can adjust the dBm value of the Roaming assistant setting for each frequency band (2.4GHz, 5GHz, or 6GHz).
 And even then, it’s a bit finicky.